Vlax Romani language

-Vlax Romani is a dialect group of the Romani language.
 Vlax Romani varieties are spoken mainly in Southeastern Europe by the Romani people.
 Vlax Romani can also be referred to as an independent language or as one dialect of the Romani language.
 Vlax Romani is the second most widely spoken dialect subgroup of the Romani language worldwide, after Balkan Romani.

 Name

 The language's name Vlax Romani was coined by British scholar Bernard Gilliat-Smith in his 1915 study on Bulgarian Romani, in which he first divided Romani dialects into Vlach and non-Vlach.
 The Vlax Roma, a subgroup of the Romani people that speak the Vlax Romani language, originate from the former Roma slaves in the principalities of Moldavia and Wallachia (with the name "Vlax", which comes from "Vlach", coming from the latter), now Romania.